 Massage is one of the best ways to release tension from your muscles and relaxing them.
 You can also massage yourself at home by using a foam roller that works for your muscle recovery but also helps to give flexibility to your body.

-Massaging your body can reduce the symptoms of delayed muscle onset.
+Massaging your body can reduce the symptoms of delayed onset muscle soreness.
 Massages also feel great for the body and give you a short time to sit and relax, which works wonders for your sore muscles.

 Is going to a physical therapist too time-consuming?
 Do you want a quick fix to relieve musc...

-When you do not feel like exercising or having a light walk, the best option would be to get involved in some activity.
+When you do not feel like exercising, the best option would be to get involved in some activity.
 You can also heal your muscles by simply walking across your home or playing a sport.
 Make sure that your body is in a constant moving state when you are experiencing muscle soreness.

 Avoid sitting for prolonged periods or doing nothing while you are recovering.
-Performing any activity at this point will do a lot of good to your body, and so it is essential.
+Performing any activity at this point will do a lot of good to your body.